ilkinabdullayev/apiml-apicatalog-manager/README.md

 A chrome extension for API Catalog which allows to check job logs, stop the jobs, check eureka metadata, modify static api defs and refresh eureka with them without restarting it.

 ## Why was there needed to develop this extension?
-There are some problems while developing for API Meditation Layer.
-We called them 'problem' because of the a time to check them.
-What are they?
+The purpose of this extension is to facilitate the developer of API Meditation Layer.
+The extension reduces the amount of time that otherwise the developer would spend for:
-1. To check job logs(STDOUT).
+1. Checking job logs (STDOUT).
-2. To check APIML Discovery instances metadatas
+2. Getting APIML Discovery instances metadata
-3. To Update or add static instanced to APIML Discovery
+3. Updating or adding static instances to APIML Discovery Service

 ## Installation